-Though the end of summer is a sad thought for some, for others it means saying hello to their absolute favorite season: fall.
-With the rise of pumpkin spice-flavored treats, the smell of firewood in the air and the Halloween movie marathons being played on TV, September can be an exciting month.
-It’s a time for change – in more ways than one.
+Though the end of summer is a sad thought for some, for others it means saying hello to their absolute favorite season.
+With the rise of pumpkin spice-flavored treats, the smell of firewood in the air and the Halloween movie marathons being played on TV, fall is a time for change – in more ways than one.

 In fall, leaves go through a spectacular transformation.
 By the end of the month, the bright forest greens will begin to be replaced with deep reds, neon oranges, golden yellows and any combination of the three.
 As residents of the Northeast region of the U.S. – one of the few regions of the world that is home to color-changing foliage – we are treated to beautiful views, whether for camping, sightseeing or just enjoying the fresh air in our backyards.

 How are we so lucky to see this natural phenomenon and why does it happen?
 To find this out and more, we talked to Patressa Kearns, visitor services park ranger and weekly fall color report writer at Shenandoah National Park in Virginia.

 Q: Take us back to science class.
 Can you explain why and how leaves change color in the fall?

 A: We used to distribute a really cool info brochure about the science of fall color.
 I’m going to quote from it a bit: “During spring and summer, the cells of the leaves produced food so the trees can grow.
 These cells contain the pigment chlorophyll, which gives leaves their green color and helps produce simple sugars to nourish the tree.
 Leaves also contain yellow pigments called carotenoids.
 Most of the year these shades of yellow are masked by the green chlorophyll.
 Changes in day length along with cooler temperatures trigger the leaves to stop making food.
 As chlorophyll breaks down, the dominant green colors fade and yellowish colors emerge.”